Classification: Tyrosine Kinase Inhibitors

 - Add extra flavor to meat or fish by marinating it in sweet juices, sweet and sour sauce or dressings.
 Use seasonings like basil, oregano or rosemary to add flavor.
 Bacon, ham and onion can add flavor to vegetables.

-Lapatinib is known to cause cardiac (heart) dysfunction, including severe heart failure (congestive heart failure).
-Patients should have their heart function tested prior to starting this therapy and during therapy if any symptoms arise.
-If heart function decreases, lapatinib should be stopped.
-You should report to your healthcare team any symptoms of cardiac dysfunction, including: feeling like your heart is racing or pounding, dizziness, unusual tiredness, lightheadedness or shortness of breath.
+- Heart Problems: Lapatinib is known to cause cardiac (heart) dysfunction, including severe heart failure (congestive heart failure).
+This medication can also cause slow or abnormal heartbeats or an abnormal heart rhythm called QT prolongation.
+Patients should have their heart function tested prior to starting this therapy and during therapy if any symptoms arise You should report to your healthcare team any symptoms of cardiac dysfunction, including: feeling like your heart is racing or pounding, dizziness, unusual tiredness, lightheadedness or shortness of breath.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary during treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
 You should consult with your healthcare team before breastfeeding while receiving this medication.